-Single Dwelling Lots Lot 521 Lots 515-519 & Lot 531 Height Min.
+Single Dwelling Lots Lot 521 Lots 522-527 Lot 520 Lots 515-519 & Lot 531 Height Min.
 2 Max.
-2 Storeys () 9m) Min.
+2 Storeys (9 9m) Min.
 2 Max.
-3 Storeys (12m) Setback Ground Floor: Min 2.0 m, 4.0m average.
-Ground and First Floor: Ground and First Floor: Nil permitted.
-(North) First Floor: Min 9.0m Second Floor: Min 8.0m Setback or: Nil permitted and required for the portion Nil permitted and required for the portion of the (East) of the dwelling nearest t the front boundary. dwelling nearest the front Second Floor: Minimum Second Floor: Minimum 1.0m Setback Nil permitted.
-Ground and First Floor: Min 1.0m Max 3.0m (South) Second Floor: Minimum 4.0m behind floor below.
-Balconies and other lightweight structures may have a nil setback for the ground and first floors.
-Setback Nil permitted.
-Nil permitted and required for the portion Nil permitted.
-Ground and First Floor: Nil permitted and (West) Average 1.5m (measured from front of the dwelling nearest the front boundary.
-Average 1.5m (measured from front to rear required for the portion of the dwelling nearest the front boundary. to rear boundary). boundary).
-Second Floor: Minimum 1.0m Open Space A courtyard with a minimum area of 20m2 and minimum dimension of 4.0m.
-50% of the minimum area is to remain uncovered.
-Courtyard to be generally located as per the DAP.
+3 Storeys (12n n) Setback Ground Floor: Min 2.0 m, 4.0m average.
+Ground and First Floor: Nil permitted.
+(North) First Floor: Min 9.0m Second Floor: Min 8.0m Setback or: Nil permitted and required for the portion Nil permitted and required for the portion of the (East) of the dwelling nearest the front boundary. dwelling nearest the front boundary.
+Second Floor: Minimum Setback Nil permitted.
+Ground and First Floor: Vin 1.0m Max 3.0m (South) h) Second Floor: Minimum 4.0m behind floor below.
+Balconies and other lightweight structures may have a nil setback for 5 ground and first floors.
+Setback (West) Nil permitted.
+Average 1.5m Nil permitted and required for the portion of the dwelling nearest the front boundary.
+Nil permitted.
+Ground and First Floor: Nil permitted and required for the portion of the dwelling nearest (west) (measured from front of the dwelling hearest the nont boundary.
+Average 1.5m (measured from front to rear the front boundary. to rear boundary). boundary).
+Second Floor: Minimum 1.0m Open Space generally located as per the DAP.
 An alternative courtyard location may be considered for Lots 520 and 521, where the courtyard may abut the western boundary, provided appropriate solar protection is provided.
 Roof Forms All new development is to have a roof pitch of 30 degrees.
 Alternative roof pitches may be considered where not visible from the street or public realm.
 Overlooking Where it can be demonstrated that major openings balconies or terraces do not create an overlooking concern the Town of Claremont may relax the cone of vision requirements.
 Passive Surveillance A minimum of 1 major opening, balcony or terrace is required to overlook the laneway.
-Character All new development i s to consider the heritage dwellings located or oposite, on Lapsley Road, in the selection of materials and colours.
-Fencing ncing forward of the front facade) is to be a ma the remainder designed to be visually perme d lower portions are permitted to a maximum
+Character All new development is to consider the heritage dwellings located opposite, on Lapsley Road, in the selection of materials and colours.
+Fencing Front fencing (i.e. all fencing forward of the front facade) is to be a maximum height of 1.2m.
+Solid lower portions are permitted to a maximum height of 600mm, with the remainder designed to be visually permeable.